-In order to make the Local Plan sound and legally compliant, the following modifications are necessary:

-- Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (c) Rowstock (capacity for 515 houses), or - (d) Land West of Steventon (capacity for 350 houses), or - (e) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - Or reduce the total SHMA allocation for the District by 1000 - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.

-Only by implementing these steps in full will the character of Chilton be preserved.

-Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.

-After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

-7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?
+In orde r to make the Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus. • Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). • Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. • Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) (b) Didcot A (capacity for 425 houses), or (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. • Or reduce the total SHMA allocation for the District by 1000 • Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+Only by y implementing these steps in full will the character of Chilton be preserved. and si te note your representation should cover succinctly all the information, evidence upporting information necessary to support/justify the representation and the ested modification, as there will not normally be a subsequent opportunity to further representations based on the original representation at publication.
+After Inspe this stage, further submissions will be only at the request of the ector, based on the matters and issues he/she identifies for ination. ur representation is seeking a modification, do you consider it necessary to participate at the oral the examination?
+No No, I do not wish to participate at the oral examination Yes, I wish to participate at the oral examination